Cerenetics is founded and lead by a team of scientists committed to improving lives by unlocking the network structure of the brain.

 Zhong-Lin is College of Arts and Sciences Distinguished Professor of Psychology, Professor of Psychology, Optometry, and Translational Data Analytics, and Director of the Center for Cognitive and Brain Sciences and the Center for Cognitive and Behavioral Brain Imaging at the Ohio State University.
 Zhong-Lin helped co-found Cerenetics in order to translate laboratory neuroscience into clinical practice.
 As director of neuroscience, he focuses on the interaction between data science and the biology of the brain.

-VP of Engineering & Co-founder
+Engineering Advisor & Co-founder

 Matt is a data scientist with almost a decade of experience developing and implementing statistical models and machine learning algorithms for analyzing network data.
 He has authored several open source software packages for network analysis, and regularly teaches workshops about a wide variety of data science topics.
 He helped to co-found Cerenetics as its VP of Engineering, and spends his time focused on developing and maintaining the company's software pipelines.